The most beautiful Jazz scores to play on the saxophone

 Originally written for a stage musical in 1964, "Feeling Good" was made famous by Nina Simone, who recorded in 1965 for her album I Put a Spell on You.
 The title has since appeared in many films, TV series and advertisements.

-It’s the Michael Bublé version of “Feeling Good” that we’re inviting you to play on the saxophone, whatever your level, with the professional Jazz orchestra accompaniment synchronised with the score.
+It’s the Michael Bublé version of “Feeling Good” that we’re inviting you to play on the saxophone, whatever your level, with the professional Jazz orchestra accompaniment synchronized with the score.
 Annotate your score and, if you wish, print it with your annotations in place.

 8. Caravan - Duke Ellington